dolanpettit/Coding-Quiz/README.md

 The purpose of this exercise was to create a timed code quiz with multiple choice questions.
 The application contains html and css whose content is dynamically changed by my JavaScript code.

 The first step in this assignment was creating my index.html file and all of the content within it.
-This had to contain the link to my highscores page, a timer, the starting screen <div>, quiz questions <div>, out of time <div>. and lastly my ending screen <div> as well as the links to two of my .js files.
+This had to contain the link to my highscores page, a timer, the starting screen "div", quiz questions "div", out of time "div", and lastly my ending screen "div", as well as the links to two of my .js files.
 Most of those are pretty self explanatory but as for the quiz contianer, that simply contained one question and 4 labels for the possible answers.

 The next step was to make my highscores page.
 This was slightly more simple because the only requirements of this page is to display user scores, to be able to clear those scores, and to redirect to the starting screen.